mLaSDI: Multi-stage latent space dynamics identification: LaSDI Framework

 Autoencoders allow us to compress the training data, but they do not provide any interpretability in the latent space.
-To address this, we impose user-chosen dynamics in the latent space which the autoencoder attempts to satisfy.
-Applying SINDy \cite{Brunton2016}, we approximate the time derivative of our compressed snapshots with a library of functions satisfying
+To address this, LaSDI imposes user-specified dynamics in the latent space which the autoencoder attempts to satisfy.